ArthurYdalgo/laravext/README.md

 PRs are welcome, but I may ignore them at my disclosure.

 But hey, this is open-source, so fork it and to whatever the hell you want with it.

+## Disclaimer

+This is my first composer package.
+This repo is my side project.
+This repo may contain flaws/bad choices (but who doesn't).
+Use it if you like, ignore it if you hate it.

 ## Installation